History of Jiu Jitsu

 This lack of reality created years of confusion in the martial arts community, a confusion that legendary Bruce Lee would later refer to as the ‘classical mess’.
 Bruce Lee was actually a student of Judo and did many studies on grappling while he was alive.
 He criticized traditional martial arts as being ineffective.
 The more traditional combat schools were simply practicing techniques no longer suitable for modern day combat, and with no way to safely test them, practicing these arts became like swimming without water.

 In 1914, Maeda was given the opportunity to travel to Brazil as part of a large Japanese immigration colony.
 In Brazil, in the northern state of Para, he befriended Gastão Gracie, an influential businessman, who helped Maeda get established.
-To show his gratitude, Maeda offered to teach traditional Japanese Jiu-Jitsu to Gastão's oldest son, Carlos Gracie.
+To show his gratitude, Maeda offered to teach the culmination of the art he had developed through many years of fighting which he referred to as Jiu-Jitsu to Gastão’s oldest son, Carlos Gracie.
 Carlos learned for a few years and eventually passed his knowledge to his brothers.

 At age fourteen, he moved in with his older brothers who lived and taught Jiu-Jitsu in a house in Botafogo, a borough of Rio de Janeiro.
 Following doctor’s recommendations, Helio would spend the next few years limited to only watching his brothers teach.